The Summer It List

 To get started, find out what fruits are in season where you live.
 A simple Google search of “what’s in season [your state]” should do the trick.
 Next, buy the chosen fruits and resist the urge to eat them.
 Better yet, buy enough so you can eat some now, too.
 I’m getting hungry just writing this.

 Canning, like baking, is an exact science.
 Make sure you have the right tools, know the basics and have a recipe before you get started.
 Amazon has an entire section devoted to canning supplies, including all-in-one canning kits.
-Check out these Amazon coupons to save on supplies.

 Make summer even groovier with tie-dye!
 No, tie-dye is not just for Dead Heads.
 And it’s not limited to T-shirts either.
 You can literally tie-dye any cotton clothing or home decor: onesies (great baby shower gift), socks, curtains, napkins, pillowcases, you name it.